RebafC/RebafC/README.md

 - 🌱 I’m currently learning more about TDD (using some of Uncle Bob's Katas), OO generally and as much git as I can
 - 🤔 I have some familiarity with many computer languages from the ancient (RPG & Cobol) to more modern (PHP) and several in between (VB), as well as some web specifics (HTML & CSS).
-- 🏫 Perhaps next computer language might be one of the functional langauges
+- 🏫 Perhaps next computer language might be one of the functional languages
 - 💻 I use Windows and VSCode on an ancient laptop
 - ✨ I can find my around Wordpress plugins
 - 😵‍💫 Don't ask me for graphic design ...
 I'm not the one you're looking for